react-ui-org/react-ui/src/components/Modal/README.md

 - **Modal actions** should correspond to the modal purpose, too.
 E.g. “Delete” tells better what happens rather than “OK”.

+- While native `<dialog>` (that is used under the hood) can be present in DOM, modal is a more feature-rich component that provides more control over the modal behavior and shall be **removed from DOM when closed**.

-- Modal **automatically focuses the first non-disabled form field** by default which allows users to confirm the modal by hitting the enter key.
+- Modal **automatically focuses the first non-disabled form field** by default.
   When no field is found then the primary button (in the footer) is focused.
 To turn this feature off, set the `autofocus` prop to `false`.

+- Modal **submits the form when the user presses the `Enter` key** .
+A click is programmatically triggered on the primary button in this case.
+To turn this feature off, set the `allowPrimaryActionOnEnterKey` prop to `false`.

+- Modal **closes when the user presses the `Escape` key**.
+A click is programmatically triggered on the close button in this case.
+To turn this feature off, set the `allowCloseOnEscapeKey` prop to `false`.
+Modal can be also **closed by clicking on the backdrop**.
+To turn this feature off, set the `allowCloseOnBackdropClick` prop to `false`.

 - **Avoid stacking** of modals.
 While it may technically work, the modal is just not designed for that.